 Designed by the brilliant Arts and Crafts architect C.F.A.
 Voysey, the Grade II* listed Hospital has been on the Heritage at Risk Register since 2009 and is declining daily.
-Once restored, the main spaces of the building will become a comfortable and welcoming Landmark for six, while four rooms in the east wing will be set aside for community use.
+Once restored, the main spaces of the building will become a comfortable and welcoming Landmark Property for six, while four rooms in the east wing will be set aside for community use.

 The advent of the cottage hospital in the 19th century transformed the lives of hundreds of thousands of people.
 One of the very finest was the Winsford Cottage Hospital in Devon.

 Built by wealthy philanthropist Maria Medley as a gift to the local community, it enabled ordinary people to receive affordable medical treatment near to their homes for the first time.